GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-iconic.md

 ## Configuring

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments.
 We recommend [reviewing the PDF setup guide](../users/setup-pdf.md) to get a better understanding on all the available settings.
-All template-specific configuration is done from the *Template* tab, and below you'll find detailed information about each option available in *Invoice Iconic*, what it does and how it alters the generated PDF.
+All template-specific configuration is done from the *Template* section, and below you'll find detailed information about each option available in *Invoice Iconic*, what it does and how it alters the generated PDF.

 The invoice PDF configuration is split up into six sections: